opconWizard/opcon-docs/docs/utilities/SMA-Dynamic-Data-Input/Data-Input-Message-Elements.md

 #### \<skdstart\>\</skdstart\>

-The \<skdstart\> element is a schedule\'s start time, also included during a schedule\'s definition.
+The \<skdstart\> element is a schedule's start time, also included during a schedule's definition.

 - **Requirements**: Optional for \<skdinfo\> which defaults to 00:00.
     SMADDI allows only one \<skdstart\> element per \<skdinfo\> element.